adopt-liveview/adopt-liveview/priv/pages/2025/12-09-v2-event-errors-en_US.md

 end
 ```

 This time the exception is different.
-When you see `FunctionClauseError` the interpretation you should have is that the function exists but no case of it matched the message sent:
+When you see `FunctionClauseError`, the interpretation you should have is that the function exists but no case of it matched the message sent:

 ```elixir
 [debug] HANDLE EVENT "reverse" in MyappWeb.PageLive